department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types.md

 ---
 layout: page-breadcrumbs.html
-title: When to File a Claim
+title: Claim Types and When to File
-display_title: When to File a Claim
+display_title: Claim Types and When to File
 plainlanguage: 11-4-16 certified in compliance with the Plain Writing Act
 template: detail-page
 children: disabilityClaimTypes